Balderton

 - The table below gives census piece numbers, where known:

-- The Anglican parish church is dedicated to St. Giles.
+- The Anglican parish church is dedicated to Saint Giles.

-- The church was built in the 12th century and enlarged in the 13th and 14th centuries.
+- The church was enlarged in the 13th and 14th centuries.

-- The Anglican parish registers date from 1538.
+- The Anglican parish registers date from 1538 and are in good condition.

 - The parish was in the deanery #2 of Newark.